-Because Chapter 7 only allows you to discharge unsecured consumer debts, it is best suited for persons who do not own a home or other major assets.
+Because Chapter 7 only allows you to discharge unsecured consumer debts, it is best suited for persons who do not own a home or other significant assets.

-Filing Chapter 7 Bankruptcy in GA and Debt Relief
+Filing Chapter 7 Bankruptcy in Georgia and Debt Relief

 The trustee will handle your case after the 341 meetings.
 Although the trustee has the authority to sell assets to repay your creditors, this rarely occurs.